cado-security/product-help/docs/cado/deploy/gcp/iam-description.md

 Permissions for acquiring resources and data within GCP:

 - `resourcemanager.projects.get` - View metadata and configuration of a GCP project.

+#### Bucket Acquisition Permissions

+Needed for acquiring data from Cloud Storage buckets:

+- `storage.buckets.get` - View details of a specific bucket.
+- `storage.buckets.list` - List all buckets in a project.
+- `storage.objects.create` - Upload new objects (files) to a bucket.
+- `storage.objects.delete` - Delete objects in a bucket.
+- `storage.objects.get` - Download or view objects.
+- `storage.objects.list` - List objects in a bucket.

 #### Instance Acquisition